 THE AOKI ENDOWMENT FOR JAPANESE ARTS

 In recent years, an endowment from the parents of Yoshiko Aoki (’94) has allowed the gallery to acquire Japanese prints for teaching purposes.
 Over 1400 works have been added, by artists such as Chikanobu, Kogyo, Kunisada, Kuniyoshi, and Yoshitoshi.
-These works are regularly shown in exhibitions on campus and are viewed in a seminar on Japanese prints regularly taught by Professor Bruce Coats.
+These works are regularly shown in exhibitions on campus and were viewed in a seminar on Japanese prints regularly taught by Professor Bruce Coats.